zjzsliyang/iOSClub/iOS Club/Pods/LGButton/README.md

 | Map Icons   | mi    | [List](http://map-icons.com)       |

 The main properties that you need to set in order to use font icons are:
-- **Icon Font Name**: you can pick one value from the table above, different values will be ignored.
+- **Icon Font Name**: you can pick one value from the table above, different values will be ignored <i>(please consider that not all the icons may be available since this library may not be updated right after a font library update).</i>

 - **Icon String**: the icon name taken from the cheatsheet without the collection prefix.